Nancy Baxter: Research

+Baxter N, with The Canadian Task Force on Preventive Health Care.
+Preventive health care update: Should we routinely teach breast self-examination to screen for breast cancer.
+Can Med Assc J 2001; 164:1837-1847.

 In 2008, Baxter led a study that found colonoscopy was less effective at finding cancers on the right side and therefore reduced mortality only from left-side tumors.

 In 2014, the Canadian Cancer Society announced funding for a project led by Baxter to create a clinical decision-making tool designed to help young cancer patients make choices about preserving their fertility after cancer treatment.

 In 2015, Baxter led a study that showed that patients having elective surgery during the day fare no better or worse if the doctor operating has worked the night before.

 A 2016 study led by Baxter showed that organ transplant recipients have a higher-than-average risk of dying from cancer, possibly warranting increased prevention and screening measures.